aghiad-90/multi-Registration-country-web/README.md

 # Overview

-This React Native app is designed to support users from different countries with a seamless multi-language experience.
+This web app is designed to support users from different countries with a seamless multi-language experience.
 It provides the flexibility to switch between languages, making the app accessible to a diverse user base.

 # Features
 * Multi-Language Support: The app supports multiple languages, allowing users to choose their preferred language for a personalized experience.